Aakarsh05/Project-1/README.md

 # CHEF'S ELECTIO

-Project added by Aakarsh Vatsraj
+A static website,where you can order dishes of your favourite chef in your city at affordable price.

 # TECHNOLOGIES USED

-HTML,CSS,BOOTSTRAP

-# DESCRIPTION

-A website where you can order dishes of your favourite chef in your city at affordable price.
+HTML:
+It takes most of the work of my website.It bulids the structure of my Website.

+CSS:
+The styling of this website is done using css.

+BOOTSTRAP:
+The Framework used in this website is Bootstrap.

+Contributed By Aakarsh Vatsraj.